Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-12HEwpNJ8zs.md

 ### Transcript

-> dedicated service please okay we'll do it at 700 votes on usa what do we have like an uploaded ticket for for dedicated servers uh i mean if if we did then we would have put them in by now right but no one no one clearly no one wants is that how it works i guess that's how it works yeah clearly no one's interested in a dedicated service
+> dedicated service please okay we'll do it at 700 votes on usa what do we have like an uploaded ticket for for dedicated servers, i mean if if we did then we would have put them in by now right but no one no one clearly no one wants is that how it works i guess that's how it works yeah clearly no one's interested in a dedicated service